Anatta336/webgl-lunch/readme.md

 - Idea of non-colour data in textures.
 - Image split up into pixels, each calculated individually.
 - Demo of pixel colour calculation.
+- Show a per-channel view of the textures.
+Explain normal as "what would be lit up".

 ### Specialised hardware
 - Highly parallel.